Krutsch/router-dom/README.md

 >
 > - it helps to reduce the delay between your pages, to minimize browser HTTP requests and enhance your user's web experience.
 > - library agnostic.
-> - simple: define your routes, start to listen to route changes.
+> - simple: define your routes, start to listen global event and to route changes.
 > - base href support.
 > - opt-in errorHandler and formHandler.
 > - support in all modern browsers.
-> - RegExp Routes
+> - RegExp and nested Routes

 ## Demo